 What does this mean?
 Assuming the agent is doing their job correctly, these are the various statuses:

-If you see a status of “B” or “Waiting for Backup” the property has gone into escrow.
-That does not necessarily mean that the agent is looking for backup offers.
-They may already have one or they may not be accepting them for some reason.
-What it technically means is that anything can happen until all contingencies are removed.
+If you see a status of “U” or “Under Contract” the property has gone into escrow.
+Anything can happen until all contingencies are removed.
 These are generally the inspection, loan and appraisal contingencies, and also the buyer’s approval of all seller disclosures.

 If you are really interested in the property and want to be considered for backup your agent will call and see if indeed the listing agent is looking for a backup offer.
 If there already is another accepted backup offer then you can ask to go into second position.
 That would mean two escrows would have to fall through or the first backup buyer might drop out putting you into first position.

 The status “P” means “Pending”.
 Basically all contingencies have been removed and all that remains is the funding of the loan and the handing over of Title.
 Rarely is an escrow going to fall out in this position, but it does happen.
 Maybe there was a problem with the loan or something happened at the last minute with the buyer.
 You may see a property go into Pending status immediately.
 This would generally mean the buyer is all cash and has not contingencies whatsoever.

 “H” for “Hold”.
 There are many reasons for putting a property on hold.
 Among them the seller may decide that they want to make repairs, or the property is not available for showing at this time.
 In a short sale situation you will often see this status when there are ongoing negotiations with the lender although the status should be “B”, since the purchase contract was signed by the seller.

 “C” for “Canceled”.
 The listing was canceled for one reason or another.
 You may see it come back on the market with a different Realtor® or it may simply be a case of the seller changing his or her mind.